Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 If you haven’t already, go back and read Part 1 of this series.
 In this guide we take a look at how you can serve multiple models in the same VM.

 As you start to decide how you want to serve models as an inference endpoint you have a few options available to manage the resources needed to serve those models.
-You could deploy an instance per modal OR you could deploy a single instance that serves multiple models.
-The single instance would likely have multiple GPUs that allows you to pick which GPU each model is served on.
+You could deploy an instance per model OR you could deploy a single instance that serves multiple models.
+The single instance would likely have multiple GPUs that allow you to pick which GPU each model is served on.

 Tools needed